Rainier-MSFT/Bulk_Query_AzureAD_Apps/README.md

 Powershell script to bulk query Azure AD applications by AppId

-Either import AppIds directly from txt file, hardcode into script
+Either import AppIds directly from txt file or hardcode into script